99 Habits That Make You Smarter + FREE Printable List

 25. Stop caring about what other people think.

-26. Don’t involve yourself in dangerous things.
+26. Don’t involve yourself in dangerous or reckless things.

 27. Educate yourself about the topic before making important decisions.